Advanced Settings

 diagnostic image logging' - used primarily for product support and

-diagnosis of problems dealing with the guide camera or PHD2 star-recognition and
+diagnosis of problems dealing with the guide camera or PHD2

 measurement.
 Guide frame images